Roadmap to planar electron-ion point Paul trap: Physical concept

 \item As the energy of the excited atomic ion increases, the classical turning point of the electron moves further from the \ce{Ca^{2+}} core, causing the electronic wave function to become more delocalized and exhibit Rydberg characteristics.
 The gaps between energy levels narrow as the excitation energy nears the ionization threshold of a free \ce{Ca+} ion, but never get as small as in the case of a Rydberg ion because of the deformation of the potential landscape by the trap.
 At a certain level, not necessarily at the ionization threshold, the gaps start widening to align with the spectrum in the subsequent regime.

 \item Further above the ionization potential of \ce{Ca^{+}}, the electron is bound by the potential of the trap rather than by the Coulomb interaction with the ion core.
 The amplitudes and driving frequencies of the trap determine the spatial extent of the electron wave function.
 Therefore, the character of the states of the electron above the ionization threshold resembles the motional states of the trapped ions \cite{leibfried_quantum_2003}.
-The dynamics of the electron is still affected by the ion core. \end{enumerate*}
+Nevertheless, the electron dynamics remains influenced by the ion core, as well.
+Fitting the long-range region of the potential $\Psi$ for $r\gtrsim\qty{100}{\micro\meter}$ to an ``effective'' harmonic potential $V_{\mathrm{eff}}(r)=V_S + k_{\mathrm{eff}}r^2/2$ yields a negative shift $V_S=\qty{-6.6}{GHz}$ and an effective spring constant $k_{\mathrm{eff}}$ approximately 1\% higher than the value in the harmonic potential term $V_P(r)$ of the potential $\Psi$ (shown as eff. harmonic in Figure \ref{fig:potentials}). \end{enumerate*}

-The description above is complemented by Figure \ref{fig:energylevels}, which depicts the energy levels of an electron confined within the spherically symmetric potential $\Psi$.
-The corresponding Hamiltonian has been expressed in a B-spline basis set and diagonalized.
-The result, considering only $s$ states and omitting the ion-trapping field, reveals a gradual transition from hydrogen-like energy level spacing to equidistant spacing characteristic of a quantum harmonic oscillator.
+Figure~\ref{fig:energylevels} reveals a gradual transition from hydrogen-like energy level spacing to equidistant spacing characteristic of a quantum harmonic oscillator.
 The transitional region, with principal quantum numbers ($n$) ranging from \numrange{700}{2000} (corresponding to region 2 in Figure \ref{fig:potentials}), exhibits an abundance of $\Delta n = 1$ transitions in the \qty{10}{MHz} range, with frequency differences of \qtyrange{1}{10}{kHz}.
-These transitions (tuneable by parameters of the trapping field) could potentially be exploited for quantum computing applications.
+As discussed in Section \ref{sec:coupling}, these transitions (tuneable by parameters of the trapping field) could potentially be exploited for quantum computing applications.
 The harmonic oscillator-like region, conversely, may facilitate high-resolution photon counting.

 Although trapped Rydberg ions have been extensively studied previously (see reference \cite{andrijauskas_rydberg_2021} and the references therein), the understanding of states in cases \ref{it:medium} and \ref{it:far} (so-called ``trap-induced'' states) remains limited.
 The primary objective of the experimental approach discussed in this paper, once fully developed, is to excite Rydberg states and trap-induced states, as well as investigate their mutual coupling.